OSGeo/grass-website/content/news/2022_05_20_Result_student_grant_Linda_Kladivova.md

 which I applied for as a complete programming illiterate.
 Although I felt a bit clumsy at first, with the great help of my mentors I managed to significantly improve the GRASS data catalog.
-Looking backwards now, this was the starting point for all the upcoming fundamental changes in the graphical user interface (GUI).
+Looking back now, this was the starting point for all the upcoming fundamental changes in the graphical user interface (GUI).

 In the following months, as part of my master thesis, I focused on